astiksar20/AI-Traffic-Management-System/README.md

-# AI-Powered Adaptive Traffic Management System
+# APPLICATIONS OF IMAGE PROCESSING TECHNIQUES IN CYBER-PHYSICAL SYSTEMS
+Intelligent Traffic Congestion Analysis and Adaptive Signal Control with YOLOv8

 ## Overview